 In addition to generating clean, renewable energy, commercial solar carports provide covered parking for employees, customers, students and faculty—offering plenty of shade on hot, sunny days and reliable protection from both rain and snow.

 While the cost of building a commercial solar carport is typically more expensive than a roof- or ground-mounted system, in many cases it’s still the best option.
 That’s because carports offer organizations with limited roof or open space—or roofs that just can’t support roof-mounted systems—a way to maximize their energy-generating potential without compromising existing structures.

 In addition, a growing number of organizations choose solar carports for the very visible statement they make.
 It could be that showing a clear commitment to environmental responsibility is as valuable to you as your energy savings, in which case solar carports offer a great way to make that statement.

 While it’s true that constructing a solar carport may temporarily limit parking access or availability, the positives can easily outweigh the disruption.
-Many organizations take advantage of this opportunity to add integrated lighting and electric-vehicle charging stations to their solar carports—providing more convenience and added security.
+Many organizations take advantage of this opportunity to add electric-vehicle charging stations and integrated lighting to their solar carports—providing more convenience and security.